fionanealon/iris-data-set-project/README.md

 # Output the histogram
 pl.show()
 ```
 #### Discussion and analysis of sepalwidthhist.py

 To create a histogram for sepal width, I have used the numpy library to read in the iris.csv file from the data subfolder.
-I have selected all the sepal width values in the array by indexing the first column in the array. ```secondcol = data[:,1]```Matplotlib and pyplot are graphics and plotting liraries in python and can be used to create a variety of graphs in python e.g. histogram, bar and scatter. in this case, I have used matplotlib and pyplot to create a histogram ```pl.hist```.
+I have selected all the sepal width values in the array by indexing the second column in the array. ```secondcol = data[:,1]```Matplotlib and pyplot are graphics and plotting liraries in python and can be used to create a variety of graphs in python e.g. histogram, bar and scatter. in this case, I have used matplotlib and pyplot to create a histogram ```pl.hist```.
 The ```pl.title('sepal_width histogram')``` piece of code adds a title to the histogram while ```pl.show()``` outputs the below histogram in png format.

 ![A picture of hist](sepalwidthhist.png)